Joint Modelling of Multiple Network Views: Applications

 \subsubsection{LSJM}

-In this section we applied the LSJM to the Saccharomyces Cerevisiae dataset (see Section~\ref{sec.pro}).
+We apply the LSJM to the PPI dataset.
 Figure~\ref{fig:pro.lsjm} shows the estimated overall latent positions $\bbzi$ (defined in Equation~\ref{eq:zb.lsjm}) and in the plot on the right each arrow starts from the positions $\tbziI$ for the genetic interaction dataset and points to the latent positions $\tilde{\mathbf{z}}_{i2}$ for the physical interaction dataset (defined in Equation~\ref{eq:z.lsjm}).

 Figure~\ref{fig:pro.lsjm.lsm} shows the estimated position under each model $\ktbzi$ in the latent space.
 It is possible to compare these results with Figure~\ref{fig:pro.lsm} in which we have fitted two single LSM to the data.